Graham Cole

 Graham Cole OBE (born Graham Coleman-Smith on 16 March 1952) is an English actor.
+He is best known for playing PC Tony Stamp in the long-running police drama The Bill from 1984 to 2009.

 Early life

 Cole was born in Willesden, Middlesex in 1952 to Victor and Freda Coleman-Smith (née Coleman), the youngest of three children.

 Career

 He appeared in numerous episodes of Doctor Who in the early 1980s, often in uncredited roles, such as Marshman and then a Cyberman in Earthshock.
 He has also played Melkur in The Keeper of Traken and finally a Jacondan in The Twin Dilemma.
 He also made a guest appearance in the final series of Sooty and Co as a detective called Maurice and in Only Fools and Horses as a Spanish customs official.
 His first film appearance was in the James Bond film The Living Daylights in 1987.
 Cole then appeared in Indiana Jones and the Last Crusade as one of Walter Donovan's henchmen, who escort Indiana Jones to their boss's New York apartment.

 He is best known as PC Tony Stamp in the ITV police drama The Bill, a role he played initially as a recurring character from 1984, and then as a regular from 1988 until 2009.
 Cole appeared in more episodes of the programme than any other actor, appearing in 1,202 episodes.
 He had previously spent 12 years in Repertory Theatre, and musicals.

 He presented and narrated the police video programme Police Stop!.
 He appeared regularly on Noel's House Party in sketches with Andrew Paul.
 Cole has also made a guest appearance in ITV series Law & Order: UK as a barman in one episode.